pgRouting/workshop/docs/chapters/wrapper.rst

 * The driver wants to go from vertex 13224 to vertex 6549.
 * The driver’s cost is in terms of seconds.
 * Include the geometry of the path in human readable form.
-* The first point of the segment must "match" with the last point of the previous segment"
+* The first point of the segment must "match" with the last point of the previous segment

 .. rubric:: Query